hjson/hjson-cs/README.md

 ## From the Commandline

-A commandline tool to convert from/to Hjson is available at https://github.com/laktak/hjson-js.
+A commandline tool to convert from/to Hjson is available in the cli folder.

+For other tools see [hjson.org](http://hjson.org).